Foreign Exchange Guide to East Timor

 - Once your funds are received by the provider the converted USD amount will be transfered to the recipient account you specify in East Timor.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more United States dollar deposited into the recipient bank account in East Timor and less margins and fees kept by the banks!
+Use our Send to USD calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more U.S. dollar deposited into the recipient bank account and less margins and fees kept by the banks!